canonical/github-profiles-automator/CONTRIBUTING.md

 2. The Profile Controller that should be responsible for removing the finaliser is not deployed
 3. K8s waits indefinitely until the finaliser is removed, to remove the Profile object

-While developing tests locally there are two approaches to go about this
+While developing tests locally there are two approaches to go about this:

 #### Have Profiles Controller always deployed